On this page:

 - All visitors must complete and bring a copy of the Catholic Health Visitor Form;

-- Visitation is not permitted for patients receiving care on a restricted COVID unit, subject to end-of-life exceptions.
+- Visitation is not permitted for COVID patients, subject to end-of-life exceptions.
 Virtual visits are available for patients diagnosed with COVID-19;

 Please let a member of our care team know if you have any additional questions.
 These guidelines are in place for everyone’s safety.